ervinpepic/opstinaRozaje/wp-content/plugins/gtranslate/readme.txt

 8. User Dashboard

 == Changelog ==
+= 2.9.7 =
+* Happy New Year! :)
+* Fixed language selector issue when using custom domains for different languages
+* Email translation logic updated to use base64 encoding to avoid potential firewall blocks

 = 2.9.6 =
 * New flat flags style in SVG format
 * Added check version to avoid double Google Translate library inclusion which may cause javascript "Uncaught RangeError" error in free version